cs1730/csx730-quiz02/README.md

 1. Test your code.
 Test cases have already been provided in the `main.c` for your convenience.

-1. **Before 3:15 PM**, double check that your group member names are listed in `SUBMISSION.md` as well as the piece of paper that your instructor has at the front of the room, then submit your quiz attempt using the `submit` command.
+1. **Before 3:15 PM (or 11:55 for partial)**, double check that your group member names are listed in `SUBMISSION.md` as well as the piece of paper that your instructor has at the front of the room, then submit your quiz attempt using the `submit` command.
 From the parent directory:

    ```